The Mule (2013 film): Litigation

 The legal ruckus involved crossed accusations of "libel, lies and career-wrecking malice".
 According to Radford, Gheko Films' Alejandra Frade refused to sign contracts that may have allowed the film to get funding from the Irish Film Board and the UK Film Council, imperiling the remuneration of the British crew.
 The Spanish ICAA banned the distribution of the film for 2 years, filing a lawsuit for injuriousness.
 Alejandra Frade peddled a legal complaint against ICAA director Ignasi Guardans for alleged prevarication, bribery and influence peddling.
 Gheko Films also peddled another lawsuit against Spanish Under-Secretary for Culture Mercedes Elvira del Palacio Tascón.

 After the legal battle turned in favour of Frade, ICAA handed the film its certification in December 2012.
 In a pyrrhic win, Frade managed to release her cut of the film in 2013, whereas Radford refused to have his name credited, also claiming that Frade was assembling a "rogue film", lamenting that [the film's production] "has been the saddest experience of my life and extremely damaging to me professionally".

 Release

 After being stuck in a post-production hell for years, the film made its world premiere at the Málaga Film Festival on 25 April 2013.
 It was released theatrically in Spain on 10 May 2013.

 Reception

-Carlos Marañón of Cinemanía rated the film 3½ out of 5 stars, considering that despite glaring continuity editing issues, the film works.
+Carlos Marañón of Cinemanía rated the film 3½ out of 5 stars, writing that, considering that despite glaring continuity editing issues, the film works.

 Mirito Torreiro of Fotogramas rated The Mule 3 out of 5 stars, highlighting Mario Casas as the best thing about it, while citing the film's "much improvable" writing as a negative point.